mechero/full-reactive-stack/README.md

 ### Docker

-The docker folder contains a `docker-compose` file that runs the Mongo database, the backend application and the AngularJS application.
+The docker folder contains a `docker-compose` file that runs the Mongo database, the backend application and the Angular application.
 It also contains a simplified version, `docker-compose-mongo-only.yml`, which runs only the MongoDB instance, in case you want to run the applications without docker.

 ## Running the applications with Docker

 Make sure to build the applications first:

-* For the AngularJS application, run first `npm install` and then `npm run ng build` in the `angular-reactive` folder.
+* For the Angular application, run first `npm install` and then `npm run ng build` in the `angular-reactive` folder.
 It generates a `dist` folder.
 * For the Spring Boot application, execute `mvnw clean package` in the `spring-boot-reactive-web` folder.
 That command generates the jar file in the `target` folder.